 The young women also have recently organized a literary society.

 Meetings are held regularly, and both profit and pleasure are derived from the varied programs which are rendered.

-A society including all student subscribers publishes, a monthly, "Calvin College Chimes."
-During the three years of its existence this periodical has been uniformly well edited and wisely managed, and is at present in a flourishing condition.
+A society including all student subscribers publishes a monthly, "Calvin College Chimes."
+This periodical has now entered upon its third year, and may therefore be said to have passed the experimental stage.
 Every alumnus who wishes to remain in contact with the life at his alma mater should be a subscriber.